STATEMENT OF FAITH & PRACTICE

 The word “church” used in the New Testament usually refers to a local assembly or congregation of the followers of Christ associated and covenanted together, for religious worship and work.
 Each church is a local, independent body, subject to no central power; governed by the New Testament code, and amenable only to Christ, the living Head of the church.
 Such is LowCountry Community Church.

-We believe that water baptism and the Lord’s Supper are ordinances to be observed in the Church during the present age.
-We do not believe, however, these ordinances are to be regarded as the means of receiving salvation (Matthew 28:19; Galatians 3:27; Acts 2:42; 1 Corinthians 11:26).
+LCC believes that water baptism and the Lord’s Supper are ordinances to be observed in the Church during the present age.
+LCC does not believe, however, these ordinances are to be regarded as the means of receiving salvation (Matthew 28:19; Galatians 3:27; Acts 2:42; 1 Corinthians 11:26).
 Baptism by immersion is taught and practiced as the scriptural mode.
-Baptism is a holy ordinance, in which immersion in the water in the name of the Father, the Son, and the Holy Spirit, signifies our being joined to Christ (Mathew 28:19; Romans 6:3-5; Colossians 2:12; Galatians 3:27).
-Baptism is to be administered to all those who actually profess repentance towards God, faith in, and obedience to our Lord Jesus Christ and to no other (Acts 2:38; 8:12, 36; 10:47, 48; Matthew 3:6; Mark 16:16).
+Baptism is a holy ordinance, in which immersion in the water in the name of the Father, the Son, and the Holy Spirit, signifies being joined to Christ (Mathew 28:19; Romans 6:3-5; Colossians 2:12; Galatians 3:27).
+Baptism is to be administered to all those who actually profess repentance towards God, faith in, and obedience to The Lord Jesus Christ and to no other (Acts 2:38; 8:12, 36; 10:47, 48; Matthew 3:6; Mark 16:16).
 The Lord’s Supper is administered regularly.
-By eating the bread and drinking the cup according to Christ’s example we commemorate His death.
+By eating the bread and drinking the cup according to Christ’s example followers of Christ commemorate His death.
 Those who eat and drink in a worthy manner partake of Christ’s body and blood, not physically, but spiritually in that by faith they are nourished with the benefits He purchased and grow in grace (1 Corinthians 11:23-26; 10:16).

 STATEMENT OF PRACTICE: